-Adelaide Hills has markets selling fresh, mouth-watering produce every weekend.
-Fruit, vegetables, art, craft and wine.
-Find out more today.
+Find markets selling fresh, mouth-watering produce every weekend in the Adelaide Hills.
+Fruit, vegetables, art, craft and wine - it's all there.

 The smells are irresistible and the sounds unmistakable

 Trestle tables overflow with fresh produce, buckets burst with cut flowers and espresso machines work overtime.

 Every weekend somewhere in the Adelaide Hills, the cars move out and the producers and farmers move in.
 There are food tastings, music and a sumptuous selection of farm-fresh and handcrafted produce.

 Take some time out; taste the best of South Australia at Adelaide Hills' weekend markets.

 Enjoy freshly baked bread, the purest extra virgin olive oil, smallgoods, herbs and nuts.
 Of course there’s plenty of wine, cheese and meat.
 Some of the markets are food only, while at others you can buy arts and crafts.